3dem/relion/README.md

 version can cause crash.
 See our wiki below for details.

-In any case, you have to make sure your PATH environmental variable points to the directory containing relion binaries.
+In any case, you have to make sure your PATH environmental variable points to the directory containing RELION binaries.
 Launching RELION as `/path/to/relion` is NOT a right way; this starts the right GUI, but the GUI might invoke other versions of RELION in the PATH.

 If FLTK related errors are reported, please add `-DFORCE_OWN_FLTK=ON` to